TheCoderBuilder-dev/coffee-shop/README.md

 ---

-##  What’s the Vibe?
+##  What is this?

-We’ve got 3 main players:
+We’ve got 3 things:
 Customer – orders their fave drink
-Coffee – the magical beverage types
+Coffee – the beverage types
 Order – the actual transaction between the two

 Think of it like this: